 Condition Assessment Result Condition Assessment Score

 Passes 5 of 5 criteria Good (3)

 Passes 3 or 4 of 5 criteria Moderate (2)

 Passes 0, 1 or 3 of 5 criteria Poor (1)

-O - m distant Only - min Grassland Reference
+Condition Critoria Grassland Reference

 Condition Criteria G1

 1 The appearance and composition of the characteristics of the specific grassland habita Wildflowers, sedges and indicator species for thare very clearly and easily visible throughout the at type (see UKHab definition). e specific grassland habitat type Fail

-2 Sward height is varied (at least 20% of the s >7cm) creating microclimates which provide op small mammals to live and breed.
+2 Sward height is varied (at least 20% of the sward <7cm and at least 20% is >7cm) creating microclimates which provide opportunities for insects, birds and small mammals to live and breed.
 Fail

-3 Cover of bare ground between 1% and 5% example, rabbit warrens. , including localised areas, for Pass
+3 Cover of bare ground between 1% and 5% example, rabbit warrens. o, including localised areas, for Pass

 4 Cover of bracken less than 20% and cover of scrub (including bramble) <5%.
 Pass

 5 There is an absence of invasive non-native species (as listed on Schedule 9 of WCA, 1981).
 Combined cover of undesirable species and physical damage (such as excessive poaching, damage from machinery use or storage, damaging levels of access, or any other damaging management activities) accounts for less than 5% of total area.
 Pass

-6. There are more than 9 species/m .
+6. There are more than 9 species/m 2 .
 Fail

 Total Fails 3

 Condition Moderate